marvinlemos/rregression/README.md

 # rregression
-A gentle introduction to Regression technique using R Language
+A gentle introduction to Linear Regression using R Language